Handbook

 Disciplinary action may include the following:

-*See additional information about Sexual Harassment and Discrimination below.
+*See additional information about Sexual Harassment and Discrimination on pages 27-29.

 Initiating or participating in the dissemination of inappropriate messages or images including transmitting, viewing or possessing images of a sexually explicit nature on an electronic device.